coinbase-samples/prime-fix-go/README.md

 FIX> status <ClOrdId> [OrderId] [Side] [Symbol]
 ```

-This application automatically generates a unique `ClOrdId` using `UnixNano`.
-This value can be collected from `orders.json`. `OrderId`, `Side`, and `Symbol` are required, however this app will automatically import these to the request based on the provided `ClOrdId`.
+This application automatically generates a unique `ClOrdId` (Client Order ID) using `UnixNano`.
+This value can be collected from `orders.json`, or from FIX responses sent by the server. `OrderId`, `Side`, and `Symbol` are required, however this app will automatically import these to the request based on the provided `ClOrdId`.

 Example: